necat101/Chronos-CLGCM/README.md

     ```
     This will create a `chronos_matmul` library file in your project root.

+    If this does not compile for you, try manually installing the kernel by navigating to the chronos root directory and running pip install .

 -----

 ## 📚 User Guide: A Step-by-Step Workflow